la2050/challenge/_2020/connect/indigenous-circle-of-wellness-sooh-shinálí-sister-project.md

 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings
-Please list the organizations collaborating on this proposal.: >- American Indian Community Council, Pukuu Cultural Community Services, Tribal TANF and United American Indian Involvement
+Please list the organizations collaborating on this proposal.:
+  - American Indian Community Council
+  - Pukuu Cultural Community Services
-Which metrics will your submission impact?:
+  - Tribal TANF and United American Indian Involvement Which metrics will your submission impact?:
   - Social and emotional support
   - Public arts and cultural events